martynsmith/node-irc/docs/API.rst

 .. js:data:: Client.chans

     Channels joined.
 Includes channel modes, user list, and topic information.
 Only updated *after* the server recognizes the join.

+.. js:data:: Client.nick

+    The current nick of the client.
+Updated if the nick changes (e.g. nick collision when connecting to a server).

 .. js:function:: client._whoisData